Blog

 By Peter DiGiammarino | January 18, 2024

-This post is based on remarks IntelliVen CEO, Peter DiGiammarino made about what Private Equity Operations partners do for portfolio CEOs at a National Private Equity International Operating Partners Forum Panel Discussion in Sentry Center, New York City.
-Panel Topic A view from the portfolio company CEO on: Management autonomy and sponsor inclusion; striking the right balance. … Continue reading Balancing Act: Navigating the Complex Interplay Between a Portfolio CEO and Private Equity Managing Directors
+This post is based on remarks IntelliVen CEO, Peter DiGiammarino, made about what Private Equity Operations partners do for portfolio CEOs at a National Private Equity International Operating Partners Forum Panel Discussion in Sentry Center, New York City.
+Panel Topic A view from the portfolio company CEO on: Management autonomy and sponsor inclusion; striking the right … Continue reading Balancing Act: Navigating the Complex Interplay Between a Portfolio CEO and Private Equity Managing Directors

 Scaling User Engagement: Implementing Community Strategy for Business Growth and Loyalty